 Having, using and improving the processes is “system” enough.
 Buying an IT system specifically for incident management is potentially a waste of money, as it is the processes that deserves the center stage.

-With that in mind.
-Let’s dive in.
+With that clarified.
+Let’s dive into its benefits.

 What kind of challenges can you expect, when you start implementing an incident management system?